Jiang-Gianni/deferror/README.md

 defer dfrr.Wrap(&err, "r.MyExample(%v, %v, )", now, i)
 ```

+You can clone this repository and try it yourself on the `example` folder.

 ## Subpackage templates

 By using the [strings](https://pkg.go.dev/strings) package functions it is possible to determine if the analyzed function package name or path contains a substring which means it allows to define subpackage specific templates.

-For example you may want to add the complete input list values to the wrapping error message only inside critical package or you need to
+For example you may want to add the complete input list values to the wrapping error message only inside critical package.

 ```tmpl
 {{if Contains .PkgPath "/api/"}}
 {{template "apiDefer" .}}